robert-koch-institut/mex-release/README.md

 - run `mex release VERSION` to release a new version where VERSION matches the regular
   expression: `\d{1,4}\.\d{1,4}\.\d{1,4}`.
-- run `mex get-version-emoji` to get an emoji for the current project name and version
+- run `mex get-emoji` to get an emoji for the current project name and version
 - run `mex setup-commit-signing` to configure commit signing in a CI/CD pipeline